caoimheD/pp4shoppinglist/README.md

 The 'your lists' page is also personalized and tailored to the specific user that is logged in.
 The views are user specific, meaning that only the lists that belong to the logged in user will be visible.
 On this page, users will see all of the lists they have created.
 The title, description and a 'see details' option will be shown to them.
 If the list has been marked as complete, the title will have a strike through it.

+On this page there is an option to create a new list with the 'new list' button.
+This brings up a form with all fields from the list model (except user).
+Users can fill this out with the information that they want to have in the list.
+The from then redirects back to the 'your lists' page they were on and the new list will be visible there.

+The date format in the 'due date' field of creating a new list is currently in YYYY-MM-DD format.
+This can be changed in future versions to DD-MM-YYYY.
+As submitting the form with the date in any other format other than YYYY-MM-DD will give an error, text has been placed in the new list form to let users know of the expected format.

 <a name="listdetails"></a>
 ### List Details page